-In accordance with Section 4:49, subsection 2, under c, of the Wet op het financieel toezicht (Wft, Act on Financial Supervision), we have examined the prospectus of ASN Beleggingsfondsen UCITS N.V, Amsterdam.
+In accordance with Section 4:49, subsection 2, under c, of the Wet op het financieel toezicht (Wft, Act on Financial Supervision), we have examined the prospectus of ASN Beleggingsfondsen UCITS N.V, at the Hague, the Netherlands.

-In our opinion the prospectus dated 30 December 2022 of ASN Beleggingsfondsen UCITS N.V. contains, in all material respects, at least the information required by or pursuant to the Wft for a prospectus of an undertaking for collective investment in transferable securities.
+In our opinion the prospectus dated 1 May 2025 of ASN Beleggingsfondsen UCITS N.V. contains, in all material respects, at least the information required by or pursuant to the Wft for a prospectus of an undertaking for collective investment in transferable securities.